 Then the ophidiag hit him like a wave.

 Rushing up the giant’s side, it opened its vast jaws.

 Megaera rolled away from the stumbling legs and the tree-trunk coils sweeping the floor.
 She gained her feet and dashed forward barely in time to avoid the giant’s club, which he smacked one-handed against the snake-beast’s underside.
-The ophidiag constricted the giant’s waist, looped around his hips, and squeezed his legs together, then bit the giant savagely on the neck and shoulder.
+The ophidiag constricted the giant’s waist, looped around his hips, and squeezed his legs together, bit savagely on the corded neck and shoulder.
 With a frustrated bellow, the giant pitched forward into the winch.
 The chain shook, the portcullis hopped upward under his weight, and he groped out with one hand.

 Megaera backed away, Bugclaw at the ready, uncertain whether to support one combatant or the other.
 The ophidiag released its jaws for a better grip and blood spurted out of the giant’s neck.
 Fixing Megaera with one cold black eye, the ophidiag got the entire head in its mouth, twisting and pulling.
 Flesh began to tear, sinew to pop.
 The giant’s thrusting arms stiffened up as if to call surrender, and then fell limp.

 Megaera turned into the cold gleam of a magic sword swimming from the darkness.
 The others had arrived.
 They became rooted, watching the battle’s gory aftermath.
-After some tugging at cloaks, she got them moving.
+After tugging at their cloaks, she got them moving.
 The noise of crunching and tearing pursued as they began to run.

 * * *

 “So what happens now?
 Does it come after you?” said Mary.
 Steve had been watching as the time crept up on nine o’clock.
 His dad would be waiting for him.
 This was as good a place as any to wrap things up.